Production and export controls on chemical substances

 Chemical substance notifications

 Every year, companies are required to submit information (notifications) on the production, processing and trading of certain chemicals.
 Licences are required for the export of various substances.
+An explanation of which chemicals are subject to these requirements can be found in Customs’ manual on safety, health, the economy and the environment (Handboek VGEM) (in Dutch).

 Central Import and Export Office (CDIU)